A healthy Musician is a great musician

 • MUSC 245R Private Lessons II, twelve 60-minute lessons, $443 fee

 • MUSC 250R, 450R, and 455R Private Lessons for Music Majors, twelve 60-minute lessons, including weekly performance classes and end-of-semester juries, $443 fee.
-Requires entrance audition and concurrent enrollment with MUSC 251R and 451R Performance Class.
+Requires entrance audition and concurrent enrollment with MUSC 251R and 451R Performance Class

-• MUSC 360R Commercial Music Private Lessons, twelve 30-minute private lessons. $270 Fee
+• MUSC 360R Commercial Music Private Lessons, twelve 30-minute private lessons, $270 Fee

 Keyboard Proficiency

-UVU Keyboard Proficiency Exam Website Information
+UVU Keyboard Exam Website Information

 Music majors are required to pass keyboard proficiency examinations in preparation for their Sophomore review.
 Students who complete Group Piano I, II, III, and IV with a ‘B’ or higher will fulfill exam requirements.
 Students who have attained a requisite level of competency in piano may be exempted from group piano coursework through a demonstration of exam requirements.